aoijs/aoi.js/.github/templates/setup.md

 # Setup

-> * After installing aoi.js open your terminal and type
+> * After cloning the project do `npm i -g` to install bin files then exeute following cmd in terminal
 >
 > ```bash
 > npx aoijs -n